SamuelRHirst/HiFi_Genome_Assembly_and_Annotation/Assembly_Walkthrough.md

 ##  Step 3: Assemble with Hifiasm

 Now that your HiFi reads are ready to go, it's time to assemble the genome using [`hifiasm`](https://github.com/chhylp123/hifiasm), a fast and accurate assembler designed for PacBio HiFi data.
+There are other HiFi assembly softwares available and you can try those.
+But currently, Hifiasm does the best.

 ---